 하루종일 잤으니까 폰을 못 봤어요. (harujongil jasseunikka poneul mot bwasseoyo.)

-I couldn’t look at my phone because I slept all day.
+I couldn’t look at my phone because I had slept all day.

 그러면 (geureomyeon) = If it’s so, in that case

-You can use this conjunction to start a sentence that expands on information that’s been revealed to you previously in the conversation.
+You can use this conjunction to start sentences that expand on the information previously revealed to you in the conversation.

 이번 일요일은 쉬는 날이에요? 그러면 그때 같이 밥을 먹어요.